-The practice of altering human faces is well-worn in A.I. research, but typically boils down two techniques, as mentioned in an IEEE research paper from earlier this year: Either having an algorithm analyze pairs of images where a person differs in age, or showing an algorithm pictures of younger people and pictures of older people to identify similarities that are independent of a person’s identity.
-Looking at FaceApp’s creations, the app tends to whiten hair, add wrinkles and jowls, and redden skin.
+The practice of altering human faces is well-worn in A.I. research, but typically boils down two techniques, as mentioned in an IEEE research paper from earlier this year: Either having an algorithm analyze pairs of images, where a person differs in age or showing algorithm pictures of younger people and pictures of older people, to identify similarities that are independent of a person’s identity.
+Looking at FaceApp’s creations, the app tends to whiten hair, add wrinkles and jowls, and redden the skin.

 The common factor between all of these applications is data.
 To train these algorithms you don’t just need one or two examples of a young person and an old person, but thousands.
 These datasets already exist online.
 A compilation of facial aging datasets from 2018 shows that hundreds of thousands of images are already available online for researchers to use.
 If you posted pictures of yourself online with certain Creative Commons licenses, you could be a part of them.

 Earlier this year, an NBC News report detailed how IBM created a facial recognition dataset of more than a million people by scraping publicly available images on Flickr, a popular photo-sharing service.

 Having its own facial recognition dataset would allow FaceApp to control the quality of the data that’s used to train its algorithms.
 Having exclusive access to high-quality photos is a differentiator for many big tech companies — for instance, Facebook and Google lead the field in computer vision and facial recognition in part because of their massive datasets built from user data.
 Which is to say: All of the photographs you’ve uploaded to these services over the years have been used to train the companies’ technology.